freedomofpress/securedrop-docs/docs/admin.rst

 command will simply check which tasks have been completed, and pick up where it left off.
 However, if the same issue persists, you will need to investigate further.

-.. |Reset Passphrase| image:: images/manual/screenshots/journalist-edit_account_user.png
-   :alt: The account editing form allows admins to change name, reset passphrase, and reset two-factor authentication.
-.. |Test Alert| image:: images/manual/screenshots/journalist-admin_ossec_alert_button.png
-   :alt: The Instance Configuration form displays 'Test alert sent' after a test OSSEC alert was sent successfully.
-.. |SecureDrop main page| image:: images/manual/screenshots/journalist-admin_index_no_documents.png
-   :alt: The top navigation of the Journalist Interface says 'Logged on as Journalist' and displays an 'Admin' link.
-.. |SecureDrop admin home| image:: images/manual/screenshots/journalist-admin_interface_index.png
-   :alt: The Admin Interface displays an 'Add User' button.
-.. |Add a new user| image:: images/manual/screenshots/journalist-admin_add_user_totp.png
-   :alt: The form used to create new users displays a pre-generated Diceware passphrase.
-.. |Enable FreeOTP| image:: images/manual/screenshots/journalist-admin_new_user_two_factor_totp.png
-   :alt: The form used to enable FreeOTP displays a barcode and a two-factor secret.
-.. |Enable YubiKey| image:: images/manual/screenshots/journalist-admin_add_user_hotp.png
-   :alt: The form used to create new users, filled with the 40-character HOTP secret key of a Yubikey.
-.. |Verify YubiKey| image:: images/manual/screenshots/journalist-admin_new_user_two_factor_hotp.png
-   :alt: The form used to verify the setup of the Yubikey requests a 6-digit verification code.
-.. |Logo Update| image:: images/manual/screenshots/journalist-admin_changes_logo_image.png
-   :alt: The Instance Configuration form displays 'Image updated' after the logo was updated successfully.